godaddy/asherah/docs/Internals.md

   // Used to configure various behaviors of the internal algorithm interface CryptoPolicy {
     enum KeyRotationStrategy {
-        INLINE, // note this is the only one currenly supported/implemented QUEUED
+        INLINE, // This is the only one currently supported/implemented QUEUED
     };
     KeyRotationStrategy keyRotationStrategy();